 1. Bring in a third party

 Bring in a third-party mediator who doesn’t have any link to either family.
-A neutral person operates as a consultant and due to the safe emotional distance he/she maintains, he/she is in a far superior position to communicate information straightforwardly without any accompanying melodrama.
+A neutral person operates as a consultant and due to the safe emotional distance they maintain, they are in a far superior position to communicate information straightforwardly without any accompanying melodrama.

 2. Jot down what you feel

-Make two columns and jot down what you are getting (in the first column) and what you aren’t getting from the other family (in the second column).
+How to call off an engagement?
+Make two columns and jot down what you are getting (in the first column) and what you aren’t getting from your partner (in the second column).
 Compare both lists and see which one is longer.
 The longer list must win.

 Never be in a hurry to post about your relationship on social media.
 People like a juicy story and voyeurism is the cheapest form of entertainment.
 Embarrassment and the mixed feelings that follow – can be contained and addressed in your personal life doesn’t become fodder for gossip online.

 Have a conversation with your partner, confide in your closest circle of family and friends, take some time to process the ramifications of your decisions and prepare for life after a broken engagement.